ShivaniB-TU/tech-resume/README.md

           <li>Use Linux on Oracle's VirtualBox</li>
           <li>Connect Ubuntu with Oracle's VirtualBox</li>
           <li>Created a VPN network using DigitalOcean</li>
 <p>The following pictures prove my sucess in configuring my own Algo VPN using DigitalOcean.
 This Linux system not only allowed me to create a virtual disk image on a Linux system, but also share files within my personal laptop and my virtual disk.
-DigitalOcean was the server  The point of this excersise was to challenging but useful to learn how to make my own VPN using DigitalOcean and a linux system.
-Whilst utilizing Ubuntu when installed into virtual box, I was able to share files from my host device (my laptop) to my virtual disk.
-Additionally, I created my own Algo VPN that, with my DigitalOcean supported IP network, to verify the connection. </p>
+Through creating my own cloud on DigitalOcean, I deploed my own Algo VPN server.Self-hosting this VPN taught me how to deploy my own private key as well.
+Thus, I created a safe environment for my own network use.</p>
           <img src="done.PNG" alt="Proof of Completion" width="250" height="150" border="2" />
           <img src="proof of connection.PNG" alt="Proof of Completion" width="250" height="150" border="2" />
           <img src="congrats.PNG" alt="Proof of Completion" width="250" height="150" border="2" />